 If you are a member of the CSP or apply to become a member

-If you are member of the CSP, or if you apply to become a member, we will collect from you and hold information including your name, gender, date of birth, nationality, the date you qualified, your programme of study (student members), your HCPC number (registered members), your home address, telephone number, email address, bank account details, employer, place of work or study, job title, working hours, job grade, contract type, sphere of practice and professional qualifications.
+If you are member of the CSP, or if you apply to become a member, we will collect from you and hold information including: membership number; name; date of birth; nationality; address; email; telephone number; any trade union membership; your university and programme of study; course start date/year qualified; qualification type; country qualified in; evidence relating to any name change; HCPC number (registered members); bank account details; employer, place of work, job title, working hours, job grade, contract type, sphere of practice and professional qualifications.

 We will use the personal information that we collect about you to:

 - assess your eligibility to become a member of the CSP or to receive membership benefits

 - verify your identity and qualifications [, including for access to third party services such as discovery and OCLC]

 - administer your membership, including by collecting membership payments from you